PhilChodrow/cos_2017/index.md

 *Image credit: Hadley Wickham*

 A skilled analyst needs to be able to smoothly transition from data manipulation to visualization to modeling and back.
 In this session, we focus on using the `tidyverse` set of packages to smoothly navigate the Cycle of Data Science.

+### Learning Objectives

 Topics covered include:

 1. Reinforcement of Session 2 tools like `dplyr` and `tidyr`.
 2. Efficient, tidy iteration with `purrr` and `map`.